ARMmbed/mbed-os-5-docs/docs/refs/api/intro.md

-## Introduction to the mbed OS API
+## Introduction to the mbed OS references

 mbed OS lets you write applications that run on embedded devices, by providing the layer that interprets your application's code in a way the hardware can understand.